fieldtrip/website/tutorial/source/epilepsy.md

 ##### Visualize the kurtosis images in MRIcro

-At this stage, we can also write out our images (i.e., the resliced MRI and the kurtosis image that we just made) into NIFTI format so they can be imported into other software that may be more prevalent in clinical settings and allows the results to merged with other clinical information.
+At this stage, we can also write out our images (i.e., the resliced MRI and the kurtosis image that we just made) into NIfTI format so they can be imported into other software that may be more prevalent in clinical settings and allows the results to merged with other clinical information.

     cfg = [];
     cfg.filename = 'Case3_anatomy.nii';